A new identity and website for KCLBC.

 Concurrently, we recognise the need for brands to be flexible.
 Therefore, the document has taken the needs of different mediums and circumstances into account.
 This involves ensuring that everything from our logo to our typography can be adapted appropriately for different applications, thereby achieving the goals of maintaining our brand integrity whilst maximising the reach of our brand as well.

-Having created the new King’s Business Club brand, our Web Design Officer (Richard Ou) developed a new set of digital layouts to help convey this to our audience.
+Having created the new King’s Business Club brand, our Technical Officer (Richard Ou) developed a new set of digital layouts to help convey this to our audience.
 We placed information at the heart of the design, finding all avenues to provide our members and potential sponsors with a complete picture of the Society and its work.

 Our social media platforms serve as the primary tools of our marketing apparatus.
 Through optimising the performance of our Instagram, Facebook, LinkedIn, Twitter, and other platforms, we can ensure that we can maximise our reach across King’s College London and beyond.